Thomas J. Linneman

 Background

-Professor Linneman became chair of the Sociology Department in July of 2006.
-At the introductory level, he teaches American Society and Principles of Sociology.
+At the introductory level, Professor Linneman teaches Principles of Sociology.
 At the junior level, he teaches Social Statistics and a course called Social Movements and Social Change.
-At the senior level, he teaches a seminar called Sociology of Sexualities.
+At the senior level, he teaches a seminar on sexualities.
+He served as chair of the Sociology Department from 2006 to 2011.
+He currently serves as faculty advisor to Mosaic House, a living-learning community on campus.
 He is the author of Weathering Change: Gays and Lesbians, Christian Conservatives, and Everyday Hostilities, published by New York University Press.
-He also has published in the journals Sociological Perspectives, Men & Masculinities, Sexuality Research and Social Policy, American Journal of Sociology, and Contemporary Sociology.
-His most recent research articles have concerned the masculinities of old gay men (co-authored with Kathleen Slevin) and the relationships between atheism and sexuality (co-authored with undergraduate student Margaret Clendenen).
+He is also the author of Social Statistics: Managing Data, Conducting Analyses, Presenting Results, published by Routledge.
+The second edition of this book will be released in 2014.
+He also has published in the journals Gender & Society, Sociological Perspectives, Men & Masculinities, Sexuality Research and Social Policy, American Journal of Sociology, and Contemporary Sociology.
+His most recent research article is entitled “Gender in Jeopardy!
+Intonation Variation on a Television Game Show,” in which he investigates the sociolinguistic phenomenon of uptalk.
+This research has been featured in The New York Times Magazine, The Boston Globe, Smithsonian Magazine, Health Magazine, Women’s Health, and numerous newspapers.

 Education